Lily Walsh

 Lily Walsh is a fictional character from the CBS daytime soap opera, As the World Turns.
-Most notably played by Martha Byrne from May 1985 to September 29, 1989 and again from April 1993 to April 22, 2008, the character was originated in June 1984 by Lucy Deakins.
-Heather Rattray stepped into the role from December 24, 1989 to December 24, 1992.
-In the show's final two years, Lily was recast with Noelle Beck and she aired from May 8, 2008 after the much-publicized departure of Byrne until its final episode on September 17, 2010.
+Most notably played by Martha Byrne from May 1985 to September 29, 1989, and again from April 1993 to April 22, 2008, the character was originated in June 1984 by Lucy Deakins.
+Heather Rattray stepped into the role from December 24, 1989, to December 24, 1992.
+In the show's final two years, Lily was recast with Noelle Beck and she aired from May 8, 2008, after the much-publicized departure of Byrne until its final episode on September 17, 2010.
 Byrne is considered to be one of the most recognized faces of daytime television and is often called a "superstar" of soap opera history.

 Casting and characterization

 Deakins, Byrne and Rattray's tenures

 Lily Walsh was originally played by Lucy Deakins for 1984–1985.
 As the daughter of an acting coach, Deakins also entered the field and was cast on the show following her appearance in the play So What Are We Going To Do Now? as part of the Circle Repertory Company.
-After Deakins departed from the role, Martha Byrne initially assumed the character from 1985–1989 and became the most notable portrayer.
+After Deakins departed from the role, Martha Byrne initially assumed the character from 1985 to 1989 and became the most notable portrayer.
 Byrne, who was 15 at the time of her first appearance also had a background in theater as she appeared in the play Annie at the age of 10.
 Her early years were greatly involved in stories with Holden Snyder (Jon Hensley), with whom she is one half of the show's most popular and well-received love stories.
 Byrne is also an accomplished singer, having written and performed the song "Find My Way Back" as part of her album The Other Side in tribute of Holden and Lily and her co-star Hensley.
 The song made its television debut on the December 5, 2005 episode as a montage of clips played of Holden and Lily through the years.

 Byrne commented on her song "Find My Way Back" and her inspiration behind its creation during an interview with Soapdom.com columnist Laura DeBrizzi on December 1, 2005.

 "About a year ago, I decided that I really wanted to write something for Holden and Lily since the couple has been together for so long – 20 years.
 Plus, having come this far and still being with Jon (Hensley, Holden), both as an actor and a friend, I thought now would be the perfect time."